appthings/topseed-loadgen/README.md

 Note that topseed4j jar is needed at runtime - it was just easier not to have to include it each time.

 If you want to customize the way the load works, you can build: run gradle and edit the java src as needed.
-It needs libs in lbis and topseed4j (also topseed4j is needed at runtime as specificed by the manfiest in gradle).
+It needs libs in libs folder, plus topseed4j (topseed4j is needed at runtime as specificed by the manfiest in gradle).